Free Camping by Zion National Park

 Sheep Bridge Road, Hurricane Cliffs, Utah

-Probably one of the most busiest and difficult places to find boondocking at, Sheep Bridge Road acts as free camping for RVers looking to spend a weekend at Zion National Park.
+Probably one of the busiest and difficult places to find available boondocking at, Sheep Bridge Road acts as free camping for RVers looking to spend a weekend at Zion National Park.
 Each of the 48 marked campsites offers beautiful vistas of red rock cliffs along with easy access to several canyon trails.

 Even though signs posted at each end of Sheep Bridge Road instruct you to camp only in marked campsites, dozens of RVers and vanners still set up in unmarked sites.
-BLM officials don’t seem to enforce the camping rules here, allowing people to camp anywhere off the road for weeks at a time.
+BLM officials don’t seem to enforce camping rules here, allowing people to camp anywhere off the road for weeks at a time.
 There’s about another 20-25 frequently used campsites in addition to the official 48.

-Sheep Bridge Road itself is a heavily traveled.
-We camped in a site very close to this road.
+Sheep Bridge Road itself is heavily traveled.
+We camped in a site very close to the road.
 Trucks, vans, cars, and RVs frequently drove past us.
 That being said, there are several spur roads that lead off up to a mile away with dozens of official campsites.
 It’s just difficult to get these ideal sites with so many other campers to compete with.

 It’s not out of the question to first set up in a less desirable campsite, then keep your eyes open for better sites that open up.

-Still, camping at Sheep Bridge Road is still peaceful despite the heavy volume of hikers, bikers, and campers.
+Still, camping at Sheep Bridge Road is peaceful despite the heavy volume of hikers, bikers, and campers.
 You’re not going to have a camper 20 feet away from you.
 Campsites are spaced out anywhere from hundreds to thousands of feet apart.
 And no matter where you camp, you’re going to get amazing views of red rock cliffs.